ahmedayman94/life-cheatsheet-frontend/README.md

 It's a small project I am running mainly locally to keep tabs on things I learned, things that I keep googling again and again because I forget.

-It's also my way of venturing into the world of React given my experience only in Angular.
+It's also my way of venturing into the world of React.

 # How to run locally